I'm a first year student, is it too early to participate?

 I’m not a math, science, or engineering major, can I still participate?

 Most of the students who participate into our program are Science, Math and Engineering majors, however, it is not a rigid requirement.
 It is necessary that you be taking Science and/or Math classes at UCLA so that you have a strong theoretical background.
 The typical science and math general education classes are not adequate.

-Do I get academic credit for participating in the California Teach seminars?
+Do I get academic credit for participating in the UCLA Cal Teach seminars?

-Yes, our seminars count for 2-units of Pass/No Pass credit (with the exception of Math 105 which is a 4-unit course, and Science Education 100 which is a 5-unit course.)
+Yes, our seminars count for 2- or 3- units of Pass/No Pass credit (with the exception of Math 105 which is a 4-unit course, and Science Education 100 which is a 5-unit course.)
 You will sign up for the seminar on MyUCLA using a PTE number once accepted.

 Do these units count toward the Unit Max?

 The units count toward your quarterly Study List.
 However, the UCLA has exempted these 2-unit seminars (and the 5-unit Science Education 100) from your unit max.
 This action was taken so that all interested students could participate without having to be concerned about their Unit Max.

 I’ve heard that teachers earn a very low salary.
 Is that true?

 There are many misconceptions about teacher salaries.
 The salaries of teachers vary based on the district, the number of post-baccalaureate units you have earned, the number of years you have been teaching, as well as optional additional opportunities such as teaching summer